moovatom/moovatom-api-ruby-library/README.md

 2. Getting the status of a current encoding
 3. Getting the details of a completed encoding
 4. Canceling an encoding job
+5. Deleting an encoding job
-5. Editing the attributes of your video player
+6. Editing the attributes of your video player

 Installing the gem is done through the usual `gem install moovatom` command, or by adding the following line to your project's Gemfile:

 ```
-gem "moovatom", "~> 0.2.0"
+gem "moovatom", "~> 0.3.0"
 ```

 The entire library is wrapped in a module named MoovAtom.
 Inside that module is a single class named MoovEngine.
-This class defines one constant, 12 instance variables and five action methods that interact with Moovatom's RESTful API.
+This class defines one constant, 12 instance variables and six action methods that interact with Moovatom's RESTful API.
 The constant `API_URL` defines the URL to which the JSON or XML requests must be POST'd.
 The 12 instance variables are:

 1. `@uuid`
 2. `@username`